 c ∈{-1, 0, +1}

-While there are other scales on which to measure polarity for text (e.g. scales ranging from -5 to 5), this one will be used, as it is the same scale used in the polarity lexicon for the emojis.
+While there are other scales on which to measure polarity for text (e.g. scales ranging from -5 to 5), this one will be used, because it is the same scale used in the polarity lexicon for the emojis.
 Two main methods of sentiment analysis exist – the lexicon-based approach and the text classification approach (Pang, Lee, and Vaithyanathan 2002).
 This study utilizes the lexicon-based approach and calculates the orientation of text from the semantic orientation of the words in the tweet (Turney 2002).
 To do this, the lexicon developed by Liu and Hu that contains 4,818 negative sentiment words and 2,041 positive sentiment words (Hu and Liu, 2004) will be used as a basis on which to calculate text sentiment.
 See Appendix D for more information on this lexicon.

 Emoji